 An individual should contact an attorney for a DUI case as soon as possible after they have been arrested.
-A driver even has the right to ask a law enforcement officer if they can contact their attorney during a DUI stop before an arrest is made, but the chances of the officer allowing them to do so is very slim.
+A driver even has the right to ask a law enforcement officer if they can contact their attorney during a DUI stop before an arrest is made, but the chances of the officer allowing them to do so are very slim.

-The Supreme Court has recognized that a traffic stop investigation, even for a DUI situation, is not one that triggers a Sixth Amendment right to counsel so there is no guaranteed right under the Constitution to be able to talk with an attorney during the DUI stop.
+The Supreme Court has recognized that a traffic stop investigation, even for a DUI situation, is not one that triggers a Sixth Amendment right to counsel, so there is no guaranteed right under the Constitution to be able to talk with an attorney during the DUI stop.

 Steps to Take After an Arrest

 During the ten days following a DUI arrest, preferably as soon as possible once a person is released from jail, they need to schedule an appointment with a Charleston DUI attorney to review the circumstances surrounding their case.
-Depending on what those circumstances are, an experienced DUI attorney will know that there may be additional investigation that needs to be done or maybe follow-up medical treatment.
-All of that should take place within a couple of days, not necessarily just 10 days, because much of that information is very time-sensitive.
+Depending on what those circumstances are, an experienced DUI attorney will know that there may be an additional investigation that needs to be done or maybe follow-up medical treatment.
+All of that should take place within a couple of days, not necessarily just ten days, because much of that information is very time-sensitive.